-One nights' accommodation and two days' expenses are required for UK venues over 500 miles from the Museum and a minimum of two nights' accommodation and three days' expenses for loans to Europe.
+One nights accommodation and two days' expenses are required for UK venues over 500 miles from the Museum and a minimum of two nights' accommodation and three days' expenses for loans to Europe.
 The courier requirement for loans to the east coast of North America is a minimum of three nights' accommodation and four days expenses.
-For loans to the west coast of North America, to

-Asia and Australasia, couriers should have a minimum of four nights' accommodation and five days expenses.
+For loans to the west coast of North America, to Asia and Australasia, couriers should have a minimum of four nights' accommodation and five days expenses.
 Business class transport is required for couriers on the accompanying leg.
 Business class is required inbound and outbound to long-haul locations.
 All tickets must be fully flexible.

 The borrower must meet all courier transport, accommodation, subsistence and insurance costs.
-The courier's per diem; £40 per day (£20 per half-day), or the equivalent in the local currency, must include the days of travel, as well as time at the venue, and arrangements must be made for this to be given to the courier on arrival.
+The courier's per diem must include the days of travel, as well as time at the venue, and arrangements must be made for this to be given to the courier on arrival.